LiangWenshuo1118/doc/example-of-param.md

     }
   ],
 ```
-The exploration related keys specify the detalis of exploration tasks. "model_devi_dt" specifies timestep for MD simulation. "model_devi_skip" specifies the number of structures skipped for saving in each MD. "model_devi_f_trust_lo" and "model_devi_f_trust_hi" specify the lower and upper bound of model_devi of forces for the selection. "model_devi_clean_traj" specifies whether to clean traj folders in MD.
-If type of model_devi_clean_traj is boolean type then it denote whether to clean traj folders in MD since they are too large.In "model_devi_jobs", "sys_idx" specifies the group of structures used for model_devi calculations, "temps" specifies the temperature (K) in MD, "press" specifies the pressure (Bar) in MD, "trj_freq" specifies the frequecy of trajectory saved in MD, "nsteps" specifies the running steps of MD, "ensemble" specifies the ensemble used in MD, and "_idx" specifies the index of iteration.
+The exploration related keys specify the detalis of exploration tasks. "model_devi_dt" specifies timestep for MD simulations. "model_devi_skip" specifies the number of structures skipped for saving in each MD simulation. "model_devi_f_trust_lo" and "model_devi_f_trust_hi" specify the lower and upper bound of model_devi of forces for the selection. "model_devi_clean_traj" specifies whether to clean traj folders in MD simulations. "model_devi_clean_traj" denote whether to clean traj folders in MD simulations.
+In "model_devi_jobs", "sys_idx" specifies the group of structures used for model_devi calculations, "temps" specifies the temperature (K) in MD simulations, "press" specifies the pressure (Bar) in MD simulations, "trj_freq" specifies the frequecy of trajectory saved in MD simulations, "nsteps" specifies the running steps of MD simulations, "ensemble" specifies the ensemble used in MD simulations, and "_idx" specifies the index of iteration.

 Here, MD simulations are performed at the temperature of 100 K and the pressure of 1.0 Bar with an integrator time of 2 fs under the nvt ensemble.
 Two iterations are set in "model_devi_jobs".
 MD simulations are run for 300 and 3000 time steps with the first and second groups of structures in "sys_configs" in 00 and 01 iterations.
 We choose to save all structures generated in MD simulations and have set `"trj_freq"` as 10, so 30 and 300 structures are saved in 00 and 01 iterations.
 If the "max_devi_f" of saved structure falls between 0.05 and 0.15, DP-GEN will treat the structure as a candidate.
 We choose to clean traj folders in MD since they are too large.
 If you want to save the most recent n iterations of traj folders，you can set "model_devi_clean_traj" to be an integer.